The Financial Stress a Simple Document Could Have Prevented

 What many people do not realize is that a will alone does not avoid probate.
 Probate is the legal process of settling someone’s estate after they die, and it can take many months — sometimes more than a year — to complete.
 During that time, families often cannot fully access the deceased person’s money or property.

 All of this could likely have been avoided if her father had created a Revocable Living Trust and transferred the deed of the house into the trust while he was a live.
-Instead of waiting more than a year, she could have had access to the property and assets within weeks.
+Instead of waiting more than a year, she could have had access to the property within weeks.

 Probate can also be expensive.